ERLindeman/shapeswap/README.md

 # Shape Swap

 Shape Swap is a Capacitor/Vite canvas puzzle game built for mobile and web.
-Swap adjacent tiles of the same shape to make color groups, rack up points, and chase extinction bonuses—all while the app runs full-screen with Capacitor extras like the status bar hide.
+Swap adjacent tiles of the same shape to make color groups and rack up points.

 ## Gameplay
 - Swap any two tiles that share the same shape.